Create case classifications

-- For Type, select the data type of the attribute values.
+- Select the data type of the attribute values in the Type field.
 For example.
-Age is an Integer and Gender is Text.
+Age is an integer and Occupation is text.

 You can now assign cases to the new classification and define the attribute values for each case.

-When you auto code a dataset containing social media data (imported from NCapture files) and choose to code by Username, NVivo creates cases with the classification 'Facebook User', 'Twitter User, or 'YouTube User'.
+- Autocode a dataset containing social media data (imported from NCapture files) and choose to code by Username, NVivo creates cases with the classification 'Facebook User' or 'Twitter User'.
 Information from the user's profile is stored as attribute values for each code.
-Automatic coding in datasets